24 pointsby sekai4 months ago4 comments

 We didn't actually get in the cars.
 They left after about 10 min and charged a $5 no show fee.
 Waymo handled this well.
 I assume this isn't much different than if a big concert had just ended.
 Eventually, they disabled all rides within a 2 block vicinity until the morning "

-• ycombinatrix17 hours ago
+• allears4 months ago

 50 people standing together on a street is the polar opposite of "distributed"